Fundamentals of Electric Rail Vehicle Systems Design, Procurement, Operations, and Maintenance

 Course Overview

-• Describe the fundamental concepts of electric rail transportation, including propulsion, braking, power, and control
+• Describe the core systems of electric rail vehicles and how they interact, including propulsion, braking, and control.

 Who Should Attend?